Last updated: November 7, 2021

-This once-in-a-lifetime experience is a true adventure for bushwalkers, taking in a variety of landscapes and habitats, and with great overnight camping options.
+This once-in-a-lifetime experience is a true adventure for bushwalkers, taking in a variety of landscapes and habitats, and with several overnight camping options to choose from.

 How to Get There

 The Six Foot Track is a one-way hike, which means you can start at both ends.
-Most bushwalkers however start in Katoomba, at the historic Explorers Tree on Nellies Glen Road.
+Most bushwalkers however start in Katoomba, at the former historic Explorers Tree on Nellies Glen Road (see map location).

-The Explorers Tree is located a couple of kilometres west of Katoomba Station, and has a small parking area available.
+The site of the former Explorers Tree is located a couple of kilometres west of Katoomba Station, and has a small parking area available.

-The other end of the Six Foot Track is at Jenolan Caves House, a beautiful heritage-listed building with dining and accommodation options available to visitors of the Jenolan Caves.
+The other end of the Six Foot Track is at Jenolan Caves House, a beautiful heritage-listed building with dining and accommodation options available to visitors of the Jenolan Caves (see map location).

 About the Six Foot Track